janko/rodauth-i18n/README.md

 # imports translations for available locales
 ```

 Only translations for currently enabled Rodauth features will be imported.
-Re-running the generator will import new translations while keeping the existing translations unchanged.
+Re-running the generator will import translations for any newly enabled features, remove translations for any disabled features, and keep any existing translations unchanged.

 On other web frameworks, you can copy the translation files directly from the `locales/` directory.